harshb2204/jdis/README.md

 public class Config {
     public static String HOST = "0.0.0.0";
     public static int PORT = 7379;
+    public static int KEYS_LIMIT = 5;
+    public static String EVICTION_STRATEGY = "simple-first";
 }
 ```

 **What it does:**

-- Holds two `public static` mutable fields that act as global configuration for the entire application.
+- Holds `public static` mutable fields that act as global configuration for the entire application.
 - `HOST = "0.0.0.0"` means "bind to all available network interfaces" — the server will accept connections from any IP address on the machine, not just localhost.
 - `PORT = 7379` is the default port.
 Redis uses `6379`; this project uses `7379` to avoid conflicts with a running Redis instance.
+- `KEYS_LIMIT = 5` — the maximum number of keys allowed in the store before eviction kicks in.
+When `Store.put()` is called and the store already has `KEYS_LIMIT` keys, one key is evicted to make room.
+Set low (5) for easy testing; in production Redis this would be governed by `maxmemory`.
+- `EVICTION_STRATEGY = "simple-first"` — which eviction algorithm to use.
+Currently only `simple-first` is supported (evicts an arbitrary key).
+This is the extension point for future strategies like LRU, LFU, random, etc.
 - Because these are plain `static` fields (not `final`), `Main.setupFlags()` can overwrite them before the server starts.

 ---